 India police on Wednesday confiscated musical instruments of the Ghanaian supporters preventing them from using it during the Black Starlets game against Niger at the D.Y Patil stadium in Mumbai.

 The drums and trumpets were seized by the police on explanation that it was a threat to security at the stadium.
 And for well over 45 minutes the Ghanaian supporters were held up at the gate in an exchange with the police but they would not listen.

 The police team then had to call on some FIFA officials who also refused to allow the supports cheer their team with the drums.

 During the ensuing controversy the supporter argued that similar stands were taking on their trips to Korea, South Africa and Brazil but after some persuasion, they were allowed to use the instruments so the Indian security should reason with them.

 "However after our efforts failed we decided to keep the instruments with them because we realised the match was a few minutes from kick off" Abraham Nkansah popularly called Apiurugu Chakapaama poured his frustrations to the Graphic Sports afterwards.

-The international media were all over them after the game granting interviews and the india fans who wanted to get photo opportunity with the fans grew thicker by the minute.
+The international media were all over them after the game granting interviews and the India fans who wanted to get a photo opportunity with the fans grew thicker by the minute.

 Although they were only allowed to take the maracas, Nkansah described the development as unfair because the instruments formed part of their support and does not see why they will be prevented from using them on such an important game.